 Since you now know how do candies or any sugary snacks affect your teeth, you should get in the habit of brushing your teeth every single time you consume food or drinks that contain a lot of sugar.It might even help to brush three times a day in order to keep your teeth in great shape.
 The more that you care for your pearly whites, the less likely you will be to develop cavities and other dental problems over the years.

 Scheduling an Appointment

-If you are interested in orthodontic work and ready to take charge of your smile, you can contact your local office to work with a licensed and fully-trained orthodontist.
-They will be able to help you get the smile that you both need and want while also gaining some advice concerning your eating and brushing habits.
+If you are interested in orthodontic work and ready to take charge of your smile, you can contact your local office to work with a licensed and fully-trained orthodontist like Dr. Childers.
+He will be able to help you get the smile that you both need and want while also gaining some advice concerning your eating and brushing habits.
 They are there to help transform your smile into one that gives you more confidence!

 Like what you read?
 Comment below or CLICK on an APP LOGO to follow us and share the conversation

 201 West Washington

 I obtained a Bachelor of Science degree at Southern Illinois University and then received my Doctorate of Medical Dentistry at the University of Kentucky.
 After, I attended the University of Tennessee to complete my Master of Science in Orthodontics degree.